Cook County Poor Farm, Illinois: Escalating costs and closure (1900–1912)

-From December 1910 to June 29, 1912, the county continued to supervise operations at the Poor Farm, but many of the poor, infirm and Tuberculosis patients had moved to Oak Forest.
-The remaining inmates at Dunning were primarily the insane patients in the asylum.
-On June 29, 1912, the Cook County sold the entire Dunning holdings, then valued at $1,519,128 to the State of Illinois for one dollar.
-The state assumed charge of the Cook County Insane Asylum on July 1, 1912, and the name was changed to the Chicago State Hospital.
-The local community continued to refer to the insane asylum as Dunning.
-The Tuberculosis Pavilion at the Poor Farm became State property on July 1, 1912, but was leased back to County who ran this hospital until late March 1915.
-The Chicago State Hospital closed in 1970.
-The State of Illinois sold most of the remaining county property.
-The buildings of the original Poor Farm no longer exist.
-The 320-acre Poor Farm site in Dunning now contains neighborhood homes, the Wright College Campus, and the Dunning Square shopping center.
+From December 1910 to June 29, 1912, Cook County continued to supervise operations at Dunning, but many of the poor, infirm and tuberculosis patients had relocated to Oak Forest.
+The remaining population consisted primarily asylum patients.
+On June 29, 1912, Cook County formally transferred the Dunning property–then valued at $1,519,128–to the State of Illinois for one dollar.
+The state assumed control of the asylum on July 1, 1912, renaming it the Chicago State Hospital, although the site continued to be known locally as "Dunning".
+The tuberculosis pavilion was leased back to the county until 1915.

+The Chicago State Hospital closed in 1970, and most of the property was subsequently sold.
+The original Poor Farm buildings no longer exist, and the former site is now occupied by residential development, Wright College, and Dunning Square shopping center.